alttch/finac/README.md

 * transact.d_created
 * transact.deleted

-Depending to your database type, it's REQUIRED to convert these columns to either DATETIME (SQLite, for MySQL DATETIME(6) recommended) or TIMESTAMPTZ (PostgreSQL, with timezone).
+Depending to the database type, it's REQUIRED to convert these columns to either DATETIME (SQLite, for MySQL DATETIME(6) recommended) or TIMESTAMPTZ (PostgreSQL, with timezone).

 ## How to use in interactive mode

-Finac database contain 3 entity types:
+Finac database contains 3 entity types:

 * **asset** currency, ISIN, stock code etc., currencies "USD" and "EUR" are created automatically.
-Finac doesn't divide assets into currencies, property and other.
-This allows creating applications for the various areas using the single library.
+Finac does not separate assets into currencies, property and other.
+This allows creating applications for various areas using the single library.

 * **account** bank account, counterparty account, tax account, special account etc. Everything is accounts :)

 * **transaction** movements from (credit) / to (debit) and between accounts

-Assets have **rates** - value of one asset, relative to other.
+Assets have got **rates** - the value of one asset, relative to other.

-Transactions can be simple (no counterparty) or classic double-entry bookkeeping (between debit and credit account)
+Transactions can be simple (no counterparty) or classic double-entry bookkeeping (between debit and credit account).

 ```python
 import finac as f